Pratik280/pratik280.github.io/src/content/blog/06-building-multi-page-signup-login-react-native-app-part-2/index.md

 1. Styling components using TailwindCSS
 1. Creating individual React Native components with the ability to pass props.

+You can find the [source code on my Github](https://github.com/Pratik280/CodeGenius-React-Native-Tailwind-Signup-Login-Cards).

 > Disclaimer: This project is UI-focused, with an emphasis on styling and design.
 It's a mobile app, but it's not connected to any backend or database, so all the data is hard-coded in the pages.
 The primary goal of this project is to practice coding and explore various design ideas, with the aim of producing a visually appealing and functional mobile app.

 <!-- ## Creating individual React Native components with the ability to pass props -->